 When you’re ready to share your courses with the world, you can create what we call an invitation.
 Fancy, right?
 An invitation is simply you inviting a learner to take your course.
 There are two different types of invitations to choose from: Public or Private.

-A public invitation creates a URL that can be sent to anyone or posted on a website.
+A public invitation creates a URL that can be copied and sent to anyone through your email provider or posted on a website.
 Anyone with the link can experience your content, and when they launch your training, it counts as as a registration.

 A private invitation generates a single registration for each learner that is emailed directly to them.